 - Guaranteed Rate: Best for Good Credit

 - New American Funding: Best for Bad Credit

 Best Big Bank Lender

 Wells Fargo is not only one of the biggest banks in the country, but they’re also one of the leading mortgage lenders.
 In fact, they rank second only behind Quicken Loans as the biggest mortgage originator in the country.
 And they’re a major provider of USDA mortgages, along with virtually every other type of mortgage program.

-But what sets Wells Fargo apart from other lenders, particularly in the USDA space, is their vast branch network.
+But what sets Wells Fargo apart from other lenders, particularly in the USDA space, is its vast branch network.
 They have thousands of branches across the country.
 That can be particularly significant when it comes to USDA loans because they are more complicated than other common mortgage types.
-This is particularly true in regard to both borrower qualification and property specifications.
+This is particularly true in regard to both borrower qualifications and property specifications.